beautyjoy/beautyjoy.github.io/summer-pd/index.md

 ### How much does it cost?

 Regional BJC Summer PD is offered in 2019 for a non-refundable $75 registration fee.
 Participating teachers may be eligible for reimbursement for reasonable expenses for travel, lodging, and meals.
-Participating teachers who complete all program requirements will also be eligible for a stipend of up to $500.

 ## How do I become a BJC Master Teacher?
 If you are a BJC teacher, and would like to prepare to lead BJC workshops, email [pd@bjc.berkeley.edu][pd-email].
 Be sure to plan to attend our 2019 BJC "Train the Trainer" Master Teacher workshop June 22-23, and one of our 5-day in-person BJC workshops as a Teaching Assistant (TA).